MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/cocossharp.md

 ## Adding the CocosSharp Nuget packages

 Before using CocosSharp, developers need to make a few additions to their Xamarin.Forms project.
-This guide assumes a Xamarin.Forms project with an iOS, Android, and PCL project.
+This guide assumes a Xamarin.Forms project with an iOS, Android, and .NET Standard library project.
-All of the code will be written in the PCL project; however, libraries must be added to the iOS and Android projects.
+All of the code will be written in the .NET Standard library project; however, libraries must be added to the iOS and Android projects.

 The CocosSharp Nuget package contains all of the objects needed to create CocosSharp objects.
 The CocosSharp.Forms nuget package includes the `CocosSharpView` class, which is used to host CocosSharp in Xamarin.Forms.
 Add the **CocosSharp.Forms** NuGet and **CocosSharp** will be automatically added as well.
-To do this, right-click on the PCL’s <span class="UIItem">Packages</span> folder and select <span class="UIItem">Add Packages...</span>.
+To do this, right-click on the <span class="UIItem">Packages</span> folder in the .NET Standard library project and select <span class="UIItem">Add Packages...</span>.
 Enter the search term
 <span class="UIItem">CocosSharp.Forms</span>, select <span class="UIItem">CocosSharp for Xamarin.Forms</span>,
 then click <span class="UIItem">Add Package</span>.